Benchmarking Foundation Models and Parameter-Efficient Fine-Tuning for Prognosis Prediction in Medical Imaging: Introduction

-By answering these questions, we aim to establish a methodological foundation for adapting FMs to clinical prognosis prediction, offering practical insights for deploying robust, efficient, and generalizable AI systems in real-world medical settings.
-We organized this work as follows: in Section~\ref{sec:relatedworks}, we review prior research on FMs and PEFT within medical imaging, emphasizing the current gap in studies focused on prognostic tasks.
-In Section~\ref{sec:Methods} we introduce the benchmark datasets and our methodological framework, detailing the model selection based on pretraining paradigms, fine-tuning strategies and the experimental setup.
-Finally, Section~\ref{sec:RES} reports the results and corresponding discussion, structured around the three central research questions outlined earlier.
+\end{itemize} By addressing these questions, this study establishes a methodological foundation for adapting FMs to prognostic prediction, providing actionable insights for building robust, efficient, and generalizable AI systems in real-world medical environments.
+Moreover, it contributes to the broader field of radiomics by advancing the integration of deep foundation models within quantitative imaging workflows, promoting a shift from handcrafted feature engineering toward data-driven, transferable representations for prognostic analysis.
+The remainder of this work is organized as follows: Section~\ref{sec:relatedworks} reviews related efforts on FMs and PEFT in medical imaging, emphasizing the lack of systematic studies on prognosis.
+Section~\ref{sec:Methods} describes the datasets, methodological framework, model selection criteria, fine-tuning strategies, and experimental setup.
+Finally, Section~\ref{sec:RES} presents the results and discussion, structured around the three central research questions introduced above.